manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 3. How Machine Learning Is Helping Us Predict Heart Disease and Diabetes: https://hbr.org/2017/05/how-machine-learning-is-helping-us-predict-heart-disease-and-diabetes

 ### Problem Statement
-_(approx. 1 paragraph)_

 The goal of this project is to build a machine learning model to predict the onset of diabetes based on some diagnostic measures.

 The expected outcome of this project is to contribute in the clinical research study related to diabetes.

-Main Objective >
+* Main Objective >
 Build a mathematical model to predict whether or not a patient has diabetes, based on certain diagnostic measurements.

-Secondary Objective >
+* Secondary Objective >
 Identify important indicateors or a cluster of features that cause diabetes.

 ### Datasets and Inputs